-LinkedIn has a huge number of benefits for promoting your professional profile.
-I’ve actually had past clients find me on LinkedIn.
+LinkedIn has a vast number of benefits for promoting your professional profile.
+I’ve had past clients find me on LinkedIn.

-But it not just a matter of inputting a little bit of information into your profile and then leaving it, hoping someone will find you.
-It’s about first impressions, it’s about coming across as professional and it’s about leveraging LinkedIn’s search function by effectively using keywords in your profile.
+But it’s not just a matter of inputting a little bit of information into your profile and then leaving it, hoping someone will find you.
+It’s about first impressions, it’s about coming across as professional, and it’s about leveraging LinkedIn’s search function by efficiently using keywords in your profile.